 Customer Service: Handled by MetLife

 Customers who need assistance can call (800) 638-5000.
 The customer service number listed directs customers to a MetLife call center.
 There is no live chat through Brighthouse’s website, nor is there an email option available.
-Brighthouse life insurance is available through independent advisors around the country, who may be able to assist with some customer service issues.
+Brighthouse life insurance is available through independent advisors around the country, who may assist with some customer service issues.

 Customer Satisfaction: They Follow Up